 Once you're finished with a particular card or an entire board, it can be archived to hide it from daily view while still being accessible if needed in the future.

-The basic free tier includes unlimited users, boards, and cards, but has file size restrictions and just one "Power-Up" (i.e., integration with other services) per board.
-Paid plans start at $9.99 per month, with fewer or no limitations.
+The basic free tier includes unlimited users and cards, up to 10 boards, and just one "Power-Up" (i.e., integration with other services) per board.
+Its unlimited storage is restricted to 10 megabytes per file.
+Paid plans start at $10 per month, with fewer or no limitations.

 If Trello's approach seems a bit limited, but you don't have hours to devote to learning and setting up a complex project management tool, it's time to check out Wrike.